AssassinUKG/Sqli_Best_Setup/README.md

 ```

 2. Download Hackbar from assets folder
-3. Run CyberBrowser.. (this is for firefox mainly as CyberBrowser settings are ok)
+3. Run CyberBrowser.. (this is for firefox mainly as CyberBrowser settings are ok, carry on from about:addons)
 - 1. In the URL bar type "about:config"
 - 2. Search for "xpinstall.signatures.required"
 - 3. Change this to false